MLI-lab/sample_complexity_ss_recon/Image_denoising_figure2/README.md

 To start training a model for one of the methods and a desired training set size choose the correct configuration file from the options folder and load it in the respective `config_run.ipynb` notebook.

+Use `Noise2Noise/train_network_for_histogram.ipynb` to reproduce the histogram of the variance of the stochastic gradients in Figure 2.

 ## References
 [1] Lehtinen et al. "Noise2Noise: Learning Image Restoration without Clean Data".
 In: Proceedings of the 35th International Conference on Machine Learning, PMLR, 2018.